jjrasche/extended-cognition/CORE.md

 pattern: <the problem>. <how extended cognition solves it>. <what it means for you (maybe ... call to action .. inspire)>.

-- **Conversational** - how we currently interface with technology slows our thinking (clicking, tapping, scrolling, reading, navigating).
-Extended Cognition voice first approach  removes all UI friction - just speak naturally while walking, driving, or with eyes closed.
-Enable stream of consciousness productivity with no input/output between you and your companion.
+- **Conversational** - How we currently interface with technology slows our thinking - clicking, tapping, scrolling, reading, navigating.
+Extended Cognition's voice-first approach removes that friction - just speak naturally while walking, driving, or with eyes closed.
+Enable stream-of-consciousness productivity with no barriers between your thoughts and your companion.

-- **Digital proxy** - Humans aren't built for digital spaces, everything we've designed to do so from keyboards to AR is a compromise, not acknowledging that it's not how our brains are designed. agentic behavior allows your companion to handle the digital details at machine speed.
-Allowing you to think and create at a faster pace.
+- **Act at Machine Speed** - We are not built to affect digital change.
+All our tools, from keyboards to screens, are a compromise forcing the fastest users to read, type, click, navigate, and most of all wait.
+Extended Cognition allows you to build trust in your companion to take action in the digital world on your behalf.
+Whether, moving funds, sending messages, ordering online, scheduling deliveries - your companion executes your intent at machine speed.
+Build trust in your companion's ability to handle the digital world so you can focus on the real world.

 - **Data sovereignty** - You can't trust a partner controlled by a company True partnership requires complete trust.
 You can only trust fully when you own the system.
 Self-hosted processing, local models, your data - enabling the deep personal sharing that makes AI actually useful.